FAQ

 No, but Oklahoma Workforce is a variable of the application scoring system.
 A higher percentage of local crew will be viewed favorably.

 Yes, but with limitations.
-Wages paid to a below-the-line Oklahoma expatriate crew member will qualify for the rebate program effective through June 30, 2031.
+Wages paid to an Oklahoma expatriate will qualify for the rebate program effective through June 30, 2031.
 Oklahoma expatriates are former residents of Oklahoma, and in order for their wages to qualify, expatriates must fill out a Declaration of Expatriate Status Form to be collected by the production and submitted with the final rebate claim.
 There is no cap for how many expats a film can use, or how much in expat wages a production can qualify.

 Additionally, productions can now qualify payments to out-of-state below-the-line crew members (either through salary or loan-outs).
 Before April 1, 2023, these payments are only eligible for the 7.5% nonresident incentive, and that incentive is not eligible for any of the available rebate percentage uplifts.
 As of April 1, 2023, below-the-line crew members are eligible for the 20% nonresident incentive, not eligible for available rebate percentage uplifts.